Imagen dinámica

 Try selecting three or four adjacent colors on the wheel.
 You’ll see how your illustration immediately acquires visual coherence.
 This technique is highly appreciated in comic design and illustration series, where maintaining a consistent palette across multiple pages or images is crucial for visual narrative.

-Want to take your coloring skills to the next level?
 Explore advanced color techniques for illustration and comics here and discover how to create works that captivate your audience.

 The Versatility of Adjacent Colors